 Collective Impact was established in 2020 as a multiyear partnership between CAM and Creative Reaction Lab (CRXLAB).
 Collective Impact makes use of an Equity-Centered Community Design™ model to identify, develop, coordinate, and collaborate in artistic interventions that directly relate to the challenges faced in our shared neighborhoods.

 In Spring 2021, the interactive exhibition A Sense of Home provided prompts that encouraged visitor reflection and action around three themes: Immigration & Citizenship, Housing & Health, and Abolition & Emancipation.

-2021–22 Collective: Thomasina Clarke, Audrey Ellermann, L.M.
-Flowers, Melita Harry, Cynthia McCrea, Armenia Ratliffe, Jayvn Solomon, Simiya Sudduth, Aaron Williams, and Frankie Williams.
+Past members of the Collective include: Thomasina Clarke, LM Flowers, Cynthia McCrea, Armenia Ratliff, Jayvn Solomon, Simiya Sudduth, and Aaron Williams.

-Collective Impact is organized in partnership with Creative Reaction Lab’s Cordell Billups, Program Coordinator; Antionette Carroll, Founder, President and CEO; and Ryan Page, Program Director alongside Contemporary Art Museum St. Louis’s Michelle Dezember, Director of Learning and Engagement; and Miriam Ruiz, School and Community Partnership Manager.
+Collective Impact is organized in partnership with Creative Reaction Lab’s Robert Beckles, Programs and Education Coordinator; Antionette Carroll, Founder, President and CEO; and Tepra Wells, Fundraising and Communications Coordinator, alongside Contemporary Art Museum St. Louis’s Michelle Dezember, Director of Learning and Engagement; and Miriam Ruiz, School and Community Partnership Manager.